Published in

 6. The Geographer.

-The Vermeer paintings is one of the three artworks that Jan Vermeer signed.
+The Geographer is one of the only three paintings that Johannes Vermeer signed.
 It shows a geographer in a long Japanese coat, holding dividers in his hands.
 He is bent toward, and his eyes are intense, which shows that he is thinking with curiosity about something.
 Unlike every other piece, the light on his blurry face shows the artist’s mastery of the craft.
-The presence of maps, charts, a globe, and books show his profession.
-The handcrafted chair, rugs on the table, and carved stool are the additions in his painting that made it look natural.
+The presence of maps, charts, a globe, and books shows his profession.
+The handcrafted chair, rugs on the table, and carved stool are the additional properties that make it look true to life.
 The energy of the composition lies in the falling of light here at different places.
 The young man’s sharp features and curly hair mesmerize us, albeit of a simple subject as always.

 The Geographer painting Jan Vermeer